-Similarly, a company that’s publically known for its diverse workplace and inclusive position may be more attractive to their customer base.
+Similarly, a company that’s publically known for its diverse workplace and inclusive position may be more attractive to its customer base.
 For B2C companies, consumers are increasingly savvy in their purchasing habits, and a positive brand could be what sways a fair-minded buyer.
 Within B2B, companies may look to partner with other companies that champion diversity.

 Workplace diversity laws in Singapore

 Singapore’s workplaces are inherently diverse, especially in terms of culture and ethnicity, thanks to the array of nationalities living and working in Singapore.